JSONbored/claudepro-directory/packages/prismocker/README.md

       },
     },
   });
+  // companies is typed as Company[]

   expect(companies).toHaveLength(1);
   expect(companies[0].id).toBe('company-1');
 });

 it('should filter by relation with every', async () => {
-  // Find companies where ALL jobs are published const companies = await prismocker.companies.findMany({
+  // ✅ Find companies where ALL jobs are published - fully typed! const companies = await prisma.companies.findMany({
     where: {
       jobs: {
         every: {